-As a last step, add in the tahini sauce and cooked pasta and mix it all together until thick and creamy.
-I do like to cook everything together about 2-3 minutes over low heat so the sauce and pasta get nice and warm.
+As the last step, add in the tahini sauce and cooked pasta and mix it all together until you have a thick and creamy tahini pasta.
+I do like to cook everything together for about 2-3 minutes over low heat so the sauce and pasta get nice and warm.
 However, it's important not to overdo it or the tahini sauce will get too thick and stick to the pan.

-P.S- Your tahini sauce should like like the image above before mixing.
+P.S- Your vegan tahini sauce should look like the image above before mixing.
 Smooth and creamy, yet thin.
 If it looks much thicker, feel free to add a bit more water as every brand of tahini will differ a little in consistency.

 FAQ & Substitutions:

 Yes!
-While you can use regular wheat noodles, any gluten-free pasta noodle works perfectly in this recipe.
-Plus ,the sauce and veggies are naturally gluten-free so you're all set there.
+While you can make this recipe with regular wheat noodles, any gluten-free pasta noodle works perfectly in this recipe.
+Plus, the sauce and veggies are naturally gluten-free so you're all set there.

 Not really as using another nut butter or seed butter would drastically change the entire flavor of the dish.
 If you're looking for a cashew-based sauce I'd recommend trying out my Vegan Truffle Mushroom Pasta or Mushroom Kale Gnocchi as both recipes use a cashew sauce.